wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

 ## Questions and Answers - aimed at supporting Developers

-### Q. How do I disable automatic updates for core major versions?
+### Q1.
+How do I disable automatic updates for core major versions?
-It’s disabled by default for existing installations.
+A. It’s disabled by default for existing installations.
 If you have enabled it before and changed your mind, just opt-out on the same Update section in your WordPress Dashboard.
 You also can use [constants or filter](https://make.wordpress.org/core/2020/11/24/core-major-versions-auto-updates-ui-changes-in-wordpress-5-6-correction/)  to do it programmatically.

 ![alt text](https://github.com/wpmarketingteam/WP5.6Marcomms/blob/master/Questions%20and%20Answers/images/core-major-auto-updates-default.png "Auto updates disabled Screenshot")

-### Q. How do I turn it off for the new installs?
+### Q2.
+How do I turn it off for the new installs?
-The same way you can turn it off for an existing install through the newly introduced user interface in your WordPress Dashboard (Updates section) or [programmatically](https://make.wordpress.org/core/2020/11/24/core-major-versions-auto-updates-ui-changes-in-wordpress-5-6-correction/).
+A. The same way you can turn it off for an existing install through the newly introduced user interface in your WordPress Dashboard (Updates section) or [programmatically](https://make.wordpress.org/core/2020/11/24/core-major-versions-auto-updates-ui-changes-in-wordpress-5-6-correction/).

+### Q3.
+What if I am developing locally and I run automatic updates?
+A. These updates are performed between the virtual server on your system, and the server the plugins are being updated from.
+So if you are developing your site locally, and lose your connection (I.E You lose your connection to the web or you lose power etc)  or don’t have a connection during an auto update it will fail.
+You need to ensure you have a good stable connection to the web during updates.

 ***